iugamarian/links/README.md

 drwxrwx---  8 1016 users 0 2011-03-08 11:14 rua_all
 drwxrwx--- 25 1016 users 0 2011-05-25 18:21 rua_user

-# Using switches ensures less or no sniffiong of packets
+# Using switches ensures less or no sniffing of packets

 https://blog.packet-foo.com/2016/07/how-to-use-wireshark-to-steal-passwords/